"There are billions of precious things in the universe that we have no time to study"

-"In June 2006 the world was introduced to a new musical instrument conceived by the ground-breaking German composer Karlheinz Stockhausen for the performance of his piece entitled Heaven's Door, the forth composition in a series titled KLANG/ - Die 24 Stunde des Tages.
+"In June 2006 the world was introduced to a new musical instrument conceived by the groundbreaking German composer Karlheinz Stockhausen for the performance of his piece entitled Heaven's Door, the fourth composition in a series titled KLANG/ - Die 24 Stunde des Tages.
 The present article concerns the documentation of the instrument created for that performance as well as a second iteration of the instrument, which was constructed by the author.
-This second instrument was modified aesthetically and in its acoustical mechanics under the guidance of Stockhausen's percussionist, Dr. Stuart Gerber, in perpetration for the North American debut of the piece in Charleston, South Carolina at the Spoleto USA festival in June, 2007.
+This second instrument was modified aesthetically and in its acoustical mechanics under the guidance of Stockhausen's percussionist, Dr. Stuart Gerber, in preparation for the North American debut of the piece in Charleston, South Carolina at the Spoleto USA festival in June, 2007.
 The article explores the challenges of creating the vertically oriented struck plate idiophone (conceived of by the composer in a dream) and the relationships between composer, performer and instrument-maker in the development of a completely new instrument."

 Wednesday, October 31, 2012

 The Door was set to be performed at Lincoln Center in NYC yesterday, but unfortunatly Hurricane Sandy put the skids on and the door is headed back to Atlanta unplayed.
 A reschedule is in the works.
 In the mean time, WABE did this article on the piece: WABE on City Cafe and a corresponding Georgia State Article

 In preperation for the New York performance, local station WQXR did this profile, including a posting of a full-length recording of the piece here.

 August 27, 2013

 Friday, January 12, 2007